center-for-threat-informed-defense/attack-flow/docs/developers.rst

     MITRE ATT&CK enumerations updated successfully.

-The configured list of sources can be modified at any time from `download_sources.js`.
+The configured list of sources can be modified at any time from `sources.mjs`.

 Preload a Flow
 ~~~~~~~~~~~~~~